Frequently asked questions

 Can results of the test be sent directly to my patients?

 Vectra DA test results will be returned to the ordering physician by fax, mail, or via Vectra View portal within approximately 5-7 calendar days from shipping of the specimen to Crescendo Bioscience.
 However, results may be available as soon as 72 hours from shipping date.
-Physicians can send results of the Vectra DA test to their patients before an office visit if they choose, but Crescendo will report results only to the ordering physician (or authorized delegate).
+Crescendo will send Vectra DA test results directly to patients upon their request.
+Crescendo encourages patients who request their test results directly to reach out to their rheumatologist to evaluate their Vectra DA score in the context of their condition and medical history.